Sonnet 376

 Where in playful synecdoche

-They grow a little more like me,
+They grow a little more like me!

-Quite not afraid to bend a phrase
+Not too shy to bend a phrase

 Or to a strident voice upraise,